 The inspiration for Sundblom came in the form of an 1822 poem ‘Twas the Night Before Christmas’ by Clement Clark Moore.
 The poem saw Santa described as jolly and plump, with rosy cheeks, twinkling eyes and dimples.
 Sundblom then took inspiration for his clothing from the robes of Saints and the works of Thomas Nash, which showed a red coat before the end of the 19th Century.

-It was 1964 before Sundblom stopped illustrating Santa Claus bu Coca-Cola never misses a chance in this season to utilize this loved Christmas character to advertise their popular drinks.
+It was until 1964 before Sundblom stopped illustrating Santa Claus but Coca-Cola never missed a chance in this season to utilize this loved Christmas character to advertise their popular drinks.